Scientists warn of AI dangers but don't agree on solutions

 “These things will have learned from us, by reading all the novels that ever were and everything Machiavelli ever wrote, how to manipulate people,” Hinton said, addressing the crowd attending MIT Technology Review's EmTech Digital conference from his home via video.
 “Even if they can’t directly pull levers, they can certainly get us to pull levers.”

-“I wish I had a nice simple solution for this, but I don’t,” he added.
+“I wish I had a nice simple solution I could push, but I don’t,” he added.
 “I’m not sure there is a solution.”

 Fellow AI pioneer Yoshua Bengio, co-winner with Hinton of the top computer science prize, told The Associated Press on Wednesday that he's “pretty much aligned” with Hinton's concerns brought on by chatbots such as ChatGPT and related technology, but worries that to simply say “We're doomed” is not going to help.